-You’ll surely fall in love with Portugal’s beauty as you walk on cobblestone streets and the ancient towns and villages and as you drive in the scenic and breath-taking views.
-Before you visit and drive in these destinations, be sure you got the latest update on how to get an International Driver’s Permit in Portugal.
+You’ll surely fall in love with this country's beauty as you walk on cobblestone streets and the ancient towns and villages and as you drive in the scenic and breath-taking views.
+Before you visit and drive in these destinations, be sure you got the latest update on how to get an International Driver’s Permit.

 Start your travel journey by driving to the country’s capital, Lisbon.
 You will see the ancient past vibes of the place after seeing the century-old houses and trams and the spectacular view of the River Tagus.
 It will make you feel that you’re in fairytale land and you want to stay longer.
 This sunny picture-perfect capital is heavily rooted in history, coming as the second oldest European Capital stakes.

 If you wanted to visit the cobblestone streets and the ancient house, you must go to Alfama.
-Being one of Lisbon’s oldest areas, it houses traditional cafes and arts.
+Being one of the oldest areas, it houses traditional cafes and arts.
 You can also explore Mosteiro dos Jeronimos and check out the art masterpiece dated 1502 in Manueline and Gothic Architecture.
 Try out the delicious custard tart in Manteigaria.
-Lastly, do not miss out on going to the largest shopping center in Lisbon, which is the Colombo Mall.
+Lastly, do not miss out on going to the largest shopping center, which is the Colombo Mall.